 If private schooling from age 4 to 18 is simply too expensive, you could send your child to a state school until the age of 8 and save £94,000, which you can then invest for private schooling after the age of 8.

 Alternatively, you can send your child to state school and supplement their education with private tutoring.
 The Sutton Trust found that nearly a quarter of secondary state school pupils in England and Wales receive extra tutoring4.

 Saving for private education

-Whichever option you choose, the earlier you start saving the more you’re likely to benefit as your money grows.
+Whichever option you choose, the earlier you start saving the more you’re likely to benefit.